samuri3rule/Personal_projects/Paxxel_Packet_Sniffer/README.md

 If enabled, this data is also sent to: `Packets.txt`

----

 ## 5. Usage Workflow

-Run the program:
+Run the program: `python paxxel.py`

-python paxxel.py

 ### Main Menu
 1 - Pick a tool